-Well-developed bioregional objectives will play an important role in achieving the vision for a network of marine protected areas in the Northern Shelf Bioregion.
-Nesting under each of the six network goals, the network objectives identify and focus management priorities, provide a context for resolving issues, a rationale for decisions, and a means for assessing network effectiveness.
+Well-developed bioregional objectives will play an important role in achieving the vision for a network of marine protected areas in the Northern Shelf.
+Nesting under each of the six network goals, the network objectives identify and focus management priorities, provide a context for resolving issues, a rationale for decisions and a means for assessing network effectiveness.
 Like goals, objectives describe a desired future state for a particular value.
 They are, however, more specific and concrete than goals.

 The objectives, along with the vision and goals, lay the foundation for network planning, and were developed with the scale of the network in mind.
-The objectives for the network will not apply to individual marine protected areas which will have their own set of objectives written into a management plan.
+The objectives for the network will inform objective development for individual marine protected areas.
 Consistent with the Strategy, objectives that nest under Goal 1 are of primary importance in network design.

 GOAL 1: TO PROTECT AND MAINTAIN MARINE BIODIVERSITY, ECOLOGICAL REPRESENTATION AND SPECIAL NATURAL FEATURES.